mackenziebishop/mobile-forensics/README.md

 # Running Skype Xtractor

+Created for Linux and Windows and is a python tool
+I tried running it from a desktop operating system and an online workstation without succes.
-Created for Linux and Windows and is a python tool Click here to read more about running Skype Xtractor: https://www.onworks.net/software/windows/app-skype-xtractor
+Click here to read more about running Skype Xtractor: https://www.onworks.net/software/windows/app-skype-xtractor

 # What Skype Xtractor produces